zvxr-tech/attribfuscation/README.md

 # Media
 The [media/](media/) directory contains media used in documentation.
 (This is independent of the media used within the software.)

+# Demonstration
+A demonstration of the study framework, as well as three standalone implementations can be accessed [here](https://zvxr-tech.github.io/attribfuscation/software/www/index.html).

 # Theory
 The [theory/](theory/) directory contains MATLAB code that attempts to quantify the entropy of our system as a function of the number of challenge-response events an adversary has observed as well as the system parameters of the CRA.